IrinaTerentieva/DeepTrail/README.md

 # Mapping Animal and Human Trails in Northern Peatlands using LiDAR and Convolutional Neural Networks

 ## Overview
-This repository contains the code and data for the paper titled "Mapping Animal and Human Trails in Northern Peatlands using LiDAR and Convolutional Neural Networks."
-The goal of this project is to develop and validate tools for automatically mapping trails using Convolutional Neural Networks (CNNs) and LiDAR data (both drone and aerial platforms).
+This repository contains the code, models, and configuration files for the paper titled **"Mapping Trails and Tracks in the Boreal Forest using LiDAR and Convolutional Neural Networks"**.
+The goal is to automatically detect and map trails using high-resolution **LiDAR-derived DTMs** and **U-Net CNNs**, validated through visual inspection and field surveys.

+---

+## 👥 Project Team

+**NeedleNet** was developed by the [Applied Geospatial Research Group](https://www.appliedgrg.ca/) at the University of Calgary, led by Dr. Greg McDermid, in collaboration with [Falcon & Swift Geomatics Ltd.](https://www.falconandswift.ca/), an environmental consulting company specializing in vegetation monitoring and landscape recovery across Western Canada.

+---

 ### Background
 Trails are physical signs of movement left by animals or humans and are important for studying wildlife behavior and human impact on natural environments.
 These trails can vary in permanence, influenced by factors such as terrain and frequency of use.
 Traditional wildlife tracking methods include GNSS, camera traps, and genetic analysis, but these methods can be enhanced with detailed spatial data on trail locations.